tobblez/AusPriceChecker/README.md

 - Set the program to autostart on login to get a daily reminder on the prices of online items you may be interested in, items that have changed price are automatically highlighted in green.

-- Ready to run zip containing executable version of the application is available in the [release section](https://github.com/tobblez/AusPriceChecker/releases)
+- Ready to run executable version of the application is available in the [release section](https://github.com/tobblez/AusPriceChecker/releases)

 ## Support for the following websites:
 1. Woolworths - https://www.woolworths.com.au